openlayers/ol-mapbox-style/README.md

 > **resolutions**: `number`\[]

 Only useful when working with non-standard projections.
-Resolutions for mapping resolution to the `zoom` used in the Mapbox style.
+Resolutions for mapping resolution to the `zoom` used in the Mapbox/MapLibre style.

 * * *